-If you are a property owner, home or business, your insurance policy specifies your responsibilities when you have a claim, notify the insurance company of your claim and mitigate the damage.
-TAKE PICTURES, SHOOT VIDEO, KEEP RECEIPTS.
+If you are a property owner, home, or business, your insurance policy specifies your responsibilities when you have a claim, notify the insurance company of your claim and mitigate the damage.
+TAKE PICTURES, SHOOT VIDEOS, KEEP RECEIPTS.
 Try to capture the entire state of damage, you can never have too many pictures.
-With a backlog of claims, many Texans have had to start moving wet carpets and sheetrock out before their insurers first visit.
+With a backlog of claims, many Texans have had to start moving wet carpets and sheetrock out before their insurer’s first visit.
 Ask your carrier if there are any specific requests they have to document the damage during remediation.

 All insureds’ policies are unique but are derived from the same general forms approved by the Texas Department of Insurance.
-Each carrier has their own name for each of the forms and variations of the same.
-Most of these are “all risk” or “named peril.”
-If you don’t have an “all risk” policy, your agent would have discussed other options which may include the accidental discharge of water or the option to add accidental discharge of water to your policy.
+Each carrier has its own name for each of the forms and variations of the same.
+Most of these are “all-risk” or “named peril.”
+If you don’t have an “all-risk” policy, your agent would have discussed other options which may include the accidental discharge of water or the option to add accidental discharge of water to your policy.
 Read this section and be familiar with the terms; make sure the adjustment of your claim complies with those terms.
 Make certain to document everything.
 Here are some good guidelines to plan for filing your insurance claim: